cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/yaml.rst

 Creating the yaml file
 ======================================================================

+.. highlight:: bash

 You must have installed cloudmesh as discussed in ??? and run::

- ./install/new
+ $ ./install/new

-This will create a ~/.cloudmesh directory with some basic yaml files that you will need to modify.
+This will create a `~/.cloudmesh` directory with some basic yaml files that you will need to modify.

 Adding FutureGrid Openstack clouds on sierra and india to the yaml file